 Public Safety will direct traffic and manage parking lots.

-Please be aware, volunteers to help carry items, handcarts and dollies will not be available.
+Please be aware that handcarts, dollies and volunteers will not be available.

-Parents/families will be asked to leave at the end of the 90-minute window so that the next group of students can begin their move-in process.
+Parents/families will be asked to leave at the end of their time slot so that the next group of students can begin their move-in process.

 The residence halls are living spaces that need to provide both a safe place to live and a respite from the maintenance of daily safety procedures.
 Residence Life aims to deliver the College’s mission while protecting the health and safety of our students and minimizing the potential spread of disease within our community.
 As a residential student, COVID-19 will impact your housing experience; however, our ability to give you an in-person education hinges on your ability to work within the confines of these policies.